 The Clackamas River is a source of drinking water for more than 300,000 people in Clackamas County and is an important resource for helping to meet future water demand in the region.
 The Clackamas River Water Providers (CRWP) represents five municipal surface water intakes on the Clackamas River: City of Estacada, Clackamas River Water, North Clackamas County Water Commission, South Fork Water Board, and City of Lake Oswego.
-In 2010, the CRWP developed a drinking water protection plan identifying potential threats to source water quality and outlining a series of strategies and programs to help protect the Clackamas River as a viable long-term source of high-quality drinking water.
-As part of this effort, the CRWP identified hazardous materials spills as being a high risk factor that could affect drinking water quality in the Clackamas River watershed.
-Potential spills from commercial and industrial areas, railroad lines, transportation activities along I-205, HWY 26 (crosses North Fork of Deep Creek near junction of HWY 26 and 212), HWY 211 and HWY 212/224, and road bridges crossing the Clackamas River are of particular concern (Clackamas River Water Providers 2010).
+Herrera Environmental Consultants (Herrera) was hired in 2011 to complete a series of geographic information system (GIS) analyses to help identify potential pathways for pollutant export to the Clackamas River from seven high-risk activity categories (Clackamas River Water Providers 2010):